OliverWisn/data_visualization/README.md

 - The version 4.0 of the code has the same things as the version 3.0 and additionally has the simulation based on the series of the die or dice rolling.
+- The version 5.0 of the code has the same things as the version 4.0 and additionally has plots of temperature changes during the day in two places in the USA.